jombastic/wikipedia-home-rebuild/README.md

 ## Description

-This webpage is my complete reconstruction of the wikipedia homepage as an learning exercise, without ever looking at the source code, EVER!
-With using my personal experience gained previously with the help of the learnhowtoprogram.com website I was able to make it look close enough to the original.
+This webpage is my complete reconstruction of the wikipedia homepage as a learning exercise, without ever looking at the source code, EVER!
+With using my personal knowledge gained previously with the help of the learnhowtoprogram.com website I was able to make it look close enough to the original.
 Cheers!

 ## Setup